Introduction

 A: No. It’s designed for short-term basic usage.

-However, if you want:
+However, if you expect:

 - Smooth multitasking